 Even then, there’s no pressure on Amazon to launch a new model on an annual basis.
 There’s already a huge choice of devices, and that’s not including all the third-party models from other manufacturers.

-However, there is a benefit to having several Alexas around the house, so even current Echo owners could be tempted by an upgraded model.
+However, there are quite a few benefits to having several Alexas around the house, so even current Echo owners could be tempted by an upgraded model.

 How much will the Echo 3 cost?